 Referrals are best

 I personally get most of my clients from referral.
 I like to hire my contractors via referral as well.
-This is the best way to find a social media manager because you can get a bit more insider info about the SMM from the referral source.
+This is the best way to find a social media manager because you can get a bit more insider information about the SMM from the referral source.
 Plus they tend to be a bit more trustworthy off the bat because they have been vetted by your friend or a trusted referral source.

 This might seem like an obvious one but many miss out on it.
 A lot of social media pros are pretty active online.
 Whether they are teaching a webinar (a great place to get an idea of the knowledge and style of a social media professional), or you find them answering questions in a Facebook group, social media is a great place to discover talent.
 Follow them for a bit.
 Get a feel for what they are all about.
 Do you like the way they post?
 Do you think they know their shit?
 Social Media can be pretty helpful when you are looking for the people who deal with social media as a profession.
 Not sure where to start?
 Use the search on any social network.
 Look for “Social Media Manager” or “Social Media Consultant” and chances are you will find all you ever wanted and more.
-Great networks to start include LinkedIn, Facebook, Twitter, and Instagram.
+Great networks to start your search include LinkedIn, Facebook, Twitter, and Instagram.

 Still having trouble?
 Why not Google it?!
 Just keep in mind that when you Google social media services or social media managers you are likely to find that larger social media and marketing firms are going to be listed first.
 This is not necessarily a bad thing if you want that kind of service.
 But I have found that the larger the firm the more expensive the prices or in complete contrast the cheaper the prices but to the detriment of the quality of the services.
 I personally do not think Google is the best place to look for your next social media manager, but it may be a good place to start the research.